davidpwu/februarydawnproject/README.md

 * [Try](#try)

 ## Details

+From 2022:
+A picture of my watch right after I get up will be posted here for every day of February 2022.

 From 2020:
 A picture of my watch right after I get up will be posted here every day of February 2020.